 Often, it’s just another manipulation tactic — a break-up game — they use to feel they had the last word and all control in the relationship.

 Do narcissists come back after ghosting you?
 Not likely, but they might if they want to gain something from it.

-Triangulation is another way a person with NPD might feel like they can maintain the upper hand.
+Triangulation is another way a person with narcissistic personality might feel like they can maintain the upper hand.

 Triangulation can also take many forms.

 A common one is trying to get you jealous and to compete for their attention by incessantly comparing you — directly or indirectly — with a third person.

 Other times, triangulation works as a divide and conquer tactic.

 Say that your best friend is jealous of one of your most recent friendships.
 They may say to you, “I don’t know why, but Alexis said some really rude things about you the other night.
 I defended you, of course.”
 And then, they might go to Alexis and say the same thing about you.